smolamarcin/Family/README.md

 To run tests, type:
 >mvn test

+First, you need to build back-end:
+>mvn clean install

 For create 3 containers including Spring boot app, Angular app and database run:
->mvn clean install
+>mvn pre-site

 Containers should be created.
 The default profile for containers in production.
 You can change it in the .env file.
 Now available are: